CodeForSocialGood/calltocode.org/docs/DEVELOPER.md

 ### 9. (Optional) Download [Robo 3T](https://robomongo.org/)

-Robo 3T (formerly known as Robomongo) is a MongoDB management tool with a GUI, making it easy to view the database.
+Robo 3T (formerly known as Robomongo) is a MongoDB management tool with a GUI, making it easy to view and manage the database.

 ## <a name="linux"></a> Linux Setup